 In short, a budget is a foundation for your financial health and future.

-You can record your monthly budget in a number of different ways.
+You can record your monthly budget in several different ways.
 If you like the old school vibe of paper and pen, a simple notebook with pre-printed or hand-drawn columns will do the job adequately.

 Many people like the ease of computer programmes such as Excel.
 The beauty of using it is that the calculations are automatically done for you, taking the hard work out of budgeting.

 To create a simple budget in Excel, firstly open up a blank spreadsheet.
-Type in the months cell by cell across a row.
+Then, type in the month’s cell by cell across a row.

 In the column to the left of ‘January’, type in ‘Income’ and then underneath that, using one cell per category.
 These should cover the different types of expenditure you have such as ‘Groceries’, ‘Petrol’ and ‘Phone’.